This editorial on alcohol enforcement from The Cavalier Daily at the University of Virginia. Posted by permission of the Editor.

 Alcohol Enforcement is Important

-Yet it caught most everyone by surprise when [University of] Virginia’s new Alcohol Beverage Control [ABC] officer stationed in Charlottesville started bringing down a hammer on underage drinking.
+Yet it caught most everyone by surprise when Virginia’s new Alcohol Beverage Control [ABC] officer stationed in Charlottesville started bringing down a hammer on underage drinking.
 We can’t argue with the goal of enforcing the law.
 Yet the new officer’s methods could use a few cold ones.

 The ABC officer, Kevin Davis, began his reign with guns blazing.
 After shutting down late-night drink specials last year, at least 21 alcohol-related arrests occurred over the weekend.
 Bars and fraternities are sleeping with one eye open.